Camethster/BYUICSE350/week_04_manipulating-data/cs_04/Case_Study.md

 ![](Case_Study_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

-After seeing the graph it looks like for delta flights Newark Liberty International Airport (EWR) has the least amount of late flights.
+After seeing the graph it looks like for delta flights Newark Liberty International Airport (EWR) has the least delay time of late flights.